• World

 Lofoten and the locals will not require much of you.
 Only that you arrive with open eyes, and a willingness to slow down, be kind, and embrace the magic of Lofoten.
 The magic is not just the peaks or the beaches, it is in the rhythm of tide, sky, moon and the stories in the wind and stillness between the moments.

-Come to see Lofoten, but most importantly, come to feel the Lofoten Islands.
+Come to see Lofoten, and most importantly, feel the Lofoten Islands.

 Before You Go: